 The advantage of such an orbit is constant surface illumination angles.
 The shadows and the way objects/regions are lit will always be the same.
 Hence its applications include imaging, spying, and weather.

 Our planet revolves around the sun.
 Every day it moves along by 1 degree in its path around the sun.
 To maintain a constant angle with the Earth-Sun direction, the satellite also moves by about a degree per day.
 This is called precession.
 Precession is achieved by launching the satellite at a particular height and tilt.

 In one orbit across the planet, the satellite covers a thin strip of the planet.
 Due to precession, it covers another thin strip westwards, and this gradual shift continues.
 The distance between successive strips is the tracking interval.
 When the satellite reaches the first strip, it counts as one orbital cycle.
 This is the total number of orbital revolutions that the satellite has to take to reach the same point with the same direction of movement.

 The sun-synchronous satellites traverse their descending nodes in the sun-lit areas of their path.
 And ascending nodes in the dark areas.
 These orbits are also almost polar and slightly retrograde.

 As we have seen in earlier posts, polar regions are a bit tricky to cover.
-You need highly elliptical orbits that stay focussed on the polar area for most of their orbital period, i.e. highly eccentric (from Kepler’s Second Law of planetary motion).
-The Molniya orbit is a special kind of orbit that achieves exactly these requirements.
+You need highly elliptical orbits that stay focused on the polar area for most of their orbital period, i.e. highly eccentric (from Kepler’s Second Law of planetary motion).
+The Molniya orbit is a special kind of orbit that achieves precisely these requirements.

 The satellites in Molniya orbit are quite easy to launch in comparison to their geostationary counterparts.
 However, the antennas on land need require steerable antennas to keep sight of the satellites.